Phase I Proposals

 - An estimate of the number of spacecraft orbits needed to accomplish the observing program (a means to calculate this number is provided in the Phase I instructions).

 Proposers should consult all relevant technical documentation about the capabilities and sensitivities of the instrument(s) to be used in their programs and should discuss the requirements of their observing programs with appropriate STScI experts.
 Contacts are provided via the STScI HelpDesk.
-To avoid duplication conflicts, proposers also should consult up-to-date exposure catalogs, available online at the STScI website.
+To avoid duplication conflicts, proposers also should consult up-to-date exposure catalogs.

 A Telescope Allocation Committee (TAC), organized by the Space Telescope Science Institute (STScI), reviews and evaluates the submitted Phase I proposals.
 The TAC recommends a list of programs to the STScI Director for preliminary approval and implementation.
 Upon final approval by the Director, a successful proposal enters into the Phase II stage of proposal preparation.